ralfbiedert/cheats.rs/content/_index.md

 impl ShowHex for Port { ... }
 ```
 - Traits are implemented for types 'at some point'.
-- Implementation `impl A for B` add type `B` to the trait memebership list:
+- Implementation `impl A for B` add type `B` to the trait membership list:

 <mini-table>